Information about household heating oil spills

 You can find out further information, in our heating oil leak leaflet.

 For an oil spill at home or elsewhere, please contact us for advice.
-Our phone number is at the bottom of the page.
-We can give some basic advice on how to contain and clean up the spill.
+Our phone number and email are at the bottom of the page.
+We can give some basic advice on how to deal with this.

-Most type of spills will require a specialist company to investigate and deal with the clean up.
+Most type of spills will require a specialist company to contain, investigate and clean up the area.
 If the spill is at home, you may be able to claim on your household insurance to cover the costs involved.